kothapallinandini/Snake-Game/README.md

-# Snake-Game using JAVA
-its a Snake Game using GUI of java, based on four files
+Its a Snake Game using GUI of java